THE CHEAPSKATES CLUB

 Picture

-Building a stockpile is a personal thing.
-It needs to contain items that you use, otherwise it's just wasted money.
-There are all sorts of lists and suggestions around, and they are great to use as a starting point.
+Building a stockpile is a very personal thing.
+It needs to reflect what you actually use, otherwise it’s just money sitting on a shelf.

-In my dreams I can just make a list, go shopping and buy everything we need for the next twelve months.
+In my dreams, I’d make one list, do one giant shop, and come home with everything we need for the next twelve months.

 Stockpile List - 12 Months Supply